JavierFongG/uvg-othello-server/frontend/README.md

 Follow these steps to run the app locally using Streamlit:

+## App Overview

+The interface consists of four main pages:

+1. **Tournaments**: View all existing tournaments.
+2. **Players**: Select a tournament to see the current standings in that tournament.
+3. **Matches**: View ongoing matches.
+4. **Admin**: Manage tournaments by selecting a winner for a match and overwriting the wins, losses, and draws of a player in a tournament.

 ## Prerequisites

 1. Ensure you have Python installed (version 3.7 or higher).